Anne Tyler: Work habits

 Over the last couple of decades, Tyler has been quite forthcoming about her work habits—both in written articles and in interviews.
-She is very disciplined and consistent about her work schedule and environment.
-She starts work in the early morning and generally works until 2 pm.
-Since she moved to the Roland Park neighborhood of Baltimore, she has used a small, orderly corner room in her house, where the only distractions are the sounds of "children playing outside and birds."
-She has noted that at the beginning of her day, taking the first step—that is, entering her corner room—can be difficult and daunting.
-She begins her writing by reviewing her previous days' work and then by sitting and staring off into space for a time.
-She describes this phase of writing as an "extension of daydreaming," and it focuses on her characters.
+She is disciplined and consistent about her work schedule and environment, starting in the early morning and generally working until 2 p.m.
+Since she moved to the Roland Park neighborhood of Baltimore, she has used a small, orderly corner room in her house, where the only distractions are the sounds of "children playing outside, and birds."
+She has noted that at the beginning of her day, taking the first step—entering her corner room—can be difficult and daunting.
+She begins her writing by reviewing her previous day's work and then staring off into space for a time.
+She describes this phase of writing as an "extension of daydreaming," and it focuses her mind on her characters.

-Over the years Tyler has kept files of note cards in which ideas and observations have been recorded.
-Characters, descriptions, and scenes often emerge from these notes.
-She says the act of putting words to paper for her is a "very mechanical process," involving a number of steps: (1) writing first in long hand on unlined paper, (2) revising long hand versions, (3) typing the entire manuscript, (4) re-writing in long hand, (5) reading into a tape-recorder while listening for "false notes," (6) playing back into a stenographer's machine using the pause button to enter changes.
+Over the years Tyler has kept files of note cards on which she has recorded ideas and observations.
+Characters, descriptions and scenes often emerge from these notes.
+She says the act of putting words to paper for her is a very mechanical process," involving a number of steps: (1) writing first in longhand on unlined paper, (2) revising longhand versions, (3) typing the entire manuscript, (4) rewriting in longhand, (5) reading into a tape recorder while listening for "false notes," (6) playing back into a stenographic machine using the pause button to enter changes.
 She can be quite organized, going so far as to map out floor plans of houses and to outline the chronology of all the characters in a given novel.

 In 2013, Tyler gave the following advice to beginning writers: "They should run out and buy the works of Erving Goffman, the sociologist who studied the meaning of gesture in personal interactions.
 I have cause to think about Erving Goffman nearly every day of my life, every time I see people do something unconscious that reveals more than they'll ever know about their interiors.
 Aren't human beings intriguing?
 I could go on writing about them forever."